The Ivy League Connection

 ISN’T THIS EXPENSIVE?

 The cost to the students and their families, though, is zero.
-The only cost to the students will be for spending money while back east, a BART ticket to the dinner and any overages if their luggage weighs too much (we weigh I before they get on the airport shuttle).
+The only cost to the students will be for spending money while back east, and any overages if their luggage weighs too much (we weighthe luggage before our ILCers get on the airport shuttle).
 The ILC will cover transportation, lodging, meals, tuition, books and just about everything else.
 We even buy them a souvenir sweatshirt to wear home.

 THE PERFECT FIT